JSavage42/questionair/README.md

 #### Instructor View of Test Page

-To view the Instructor view of the test page, click on one of the blue test IDs under Available Tests on the Instructor Page.
+To view the Instructor view of the test page, click on one of the blue test IDs under Available Quizzes on the Instructor Page.

-Here you can view metadata about the test (possible points, passing score, number of questions) and also the questions, their options and the correct answers.
+Here you can view metadata about the test (test ID, possible points, passing score, number of questions) and also the questions, their options and the correct answers.

 ### Admin Page